-The English Baccalaureate will be the most suitable choice for many of our students and we will recommend strongly that they follow such a route.
-However, we recognise that isn't always the best choice for everyone and we will support students to find the route that suits them best.
+The English Baccalaureate will be the most suitable choice for many of our students and all students should follow such a route.
+However, we recognize that this route will not be suitable for a small number of students, and we will students these students through the option process.